 After strangling a mime in the King's court, Fain encounters a crazy old man who offers to grant him three wishes.
 What will Fain ask for?

-With an introduction by ALAN MOORE and cover artwork by AYLETT, Fain the Sorcerer is a dense and mischievous work of shamanic satire.
+With an introduction by Alan Moore and cover artwork by Aylett, Fain the Sorcerer is a rich and mischievous work of shamanic satire.

 "Aylett never wastes a moment of your reading time here; acerbic, feral ideas are flung about like grenades of confetti and shrapnel ... the reader is lashed by superior erudition and consummate eloquence." - The Zone

 "rip-roaring good fun ...
 It also features an introduction by Alan Moore, who writes, 'This is a stunning work of the imagination that is also very, very funny, from one of the most exciting and innovative creators to emerge along in years.'
 Moore is a wise man, and completely correct." - Jeff Vandermeer, SFsite